mihailgaberov/what-shall-we-watch/README.md

 by examining the most popular movies or by using built-in functionality 'Feeling lucky', which is picking randomly a movie from a pre-defined
 (say from 1-1000) list with popular movies.

+_Optimized to be used mainly on mobile screen._

 ### Screenshots
 ![screenshot](https://github.com/mihailgaberov/ko-she-gleame/blob/master/screenshots/thumbnail_IMG_1498.jpeg)
 ![screenshot](https://github.com/mihailgaberov/ko-she-gleame/blob/master/screenshots/thumbnail_IMG_1499.jpeg)